wp-plugins/ewww-image-optimizer/readme.txt

 = 1.4.5 =
 * fixed detection of disabled exec() function when exec is the first function in the list
+* use internal wordpress functions for retrieving image path, displaying filesize, and building redirect urls

 = 1.4.4 =
 * fixed bulk optimization functions for non-English users in NextGEN